duo-labs/markflow/README.md

-# markflow
+# MarkFlow

-Welcome to markflow.
+Welcome to MarkFlow.
 This tool automatically reformats your Markdown to provided consistent looking Markdown files.

 ## Quickstart